A Course on the Introduction to Quantum Software Engineering: Experience Report: Course Design and Delivery

 Projects were implementation-focused and empirical in nature.
 Students were free to choose topics and tools, subject to instructor approval, and no constraints were imposed on programming languages or platforms\footnote{Students were also encouraged to experiment with additional quantum programming languages and frameworks of their choice (e.g., Qmod~\cite{vax2025qmod} and Qrisp~\cite{seidel2024qrisp}), allowing them to explore alternative abstractions and ecosystems beyond those used in the core lectures.}.
 In practice, many projects relied on simulator-based execution using widely adopted frameworks.
 Representative project themes included comparisons of quantum and classical algorithms, applications of quantum computing to optimization and finance, quantum machine learning, feasibility studies of algorithms like QAOA~\cite{farhi2014quantum}, and tooling-oriented investigations examining reliability, debugging, or developer support for quantum software.
 Students were explicitly asked to reflect on SE challenges encountered during their projects, such as testing, performance evaluation, experimental reproducibility, and tooling limitations.

 The final deliverable was a written project report (maximum ten pages, using the ACM Primary Article Template~\cite{acm_template}), excluding references and appendices.
-Reports were expected to describe methodology in sufficient detail to support reproducibility and to critically analyze results rather than merely report outcomes.
-All project teams also delivered a short in-class presentation during the final lecture, sometimes accompanied by a live demonstration.
+Reports were expected to describe methodology in sufficient detail to support reproducibility and to analyze results rather than merely report outcomes.
+Evaluation considered technical depth, organization, conclusions and future work, supporting material, originality, and presentation of visuals or artifacts.
+Projects with software artifacts also submitted source code and a short \texttt{README.md}; the complete deliverables and criteria appear in \apprefauto{sec:project_appendix}{D}.
+All teams delivered a short final-lecture presentation, sometimes with a live demonstration.
 Instructor support included proposal vetting, periodic check-ins, and office hours.

 In larger offerings, proposal review, milestone tracking, and rubric-guided assessment can be distributed across trained TAs, while synchronous final presentations can be replaced by asynchronous videos, poster sessions, or parallel lab demos.